- What is triphala?

 This deciduous tree which grows bibhitaki can reach heights up to 50 meters (160 ft).
 It looks and tastes more like an acorn rather than what you typically think of as fruit.
 With its bitter taste and astringent quality, no one eats bibhitaki as food.
-Its uses for triphala and other remedies are the only reasons for consumption.
+Unlike haritaki fruit, its uses for triphala and other herbals remedies are the only reasons people consume it.

 Best antioxidant food in Hindi?

-Based on tests conducted to date, it is the number one antioxidant food in India.
-Depending on your definition of “natural,” it may be the top in the world because here are the two foods which rank above it are quasi-foods, at best.
+Based on tests conducted to date, triphala powder is the number one antioxidant food in India.
+Depending on your definition of “natural,” it may be the top in the world.
+The other two that rank above it are quasi-foods, at best.